Active Topology Inference using Network Coding: Introduction

-First, we consider undirected trees, where leaves can act as both sources and receivers of probe packets, and we design hierarchical clustering algorithms that infer the topology, building on our prior work in \cite{allerton}.
-Then, we consider general graphs, in particular directed acyclic graphs (DAGs) with a fixed set of M sources and N receivers and a pre-determined routing scheme.
-We first decompose the topology into a number of two source, two receiver subnetwork components and then we merge these components to reconstruct the topology.
-Our approach for DAGs builds on prior work on tomography \cite{journal}, but improves upon it by employing simple network coding operations at intermediate nodes (just additions) to deterministically distinguish among all candidate 2-by-2 subnetwork components, which was impossible without network coding \cite{journal,probing}.
-We evaluate our algorithms through simulation over a number of topologies and we show that they can infer the topology accurately and faster than traditional approaches.
+Our contributions are as follows.
+First, we consider undirected trees, where leaves can act as sources or receivers of probes, and we design hierarchical clustering algorithms that infer the topology, building on our prior work in \cite{allerton}.
+Then, we consider directed acyclic graphs (DAGs) with a fixed set of M sources and N receivers and a pre-determined routing scheme.
+We first decompose the topology into a number of two-source, two-receiver subnetwork components and then we merge these components to reconstruct the topology.
+Our approach for DAGs builds on prior work on tomography \cite{journal}, and improves upon it by employing simple network coding operations at intermediate nodes to deterministically distinguish among all possible 2-by-2 subnetwork components, which was impossible without network coding \cite{journal,probing}.
+We evaluate our algorithms through simulation over a number of topologies and we show that they can infer the topology accurately and faster than tomographic approaches without network coding.
+We present our schemes as active probing: special probes are sent by the sources, specifically for the purpose of inference, and are treated in special ways by intermediate nodes and eventually received by the receivers and processed at a fusion center.
+We believe that our active probing approach with network coding provides one more building block, in the already large space of topology inference techniques, with core strength and ability to identify joining points.
+We also compare and make connections between our active probing approach and alternatives, such as passive inference, {\tt traceroute}, and packet marking.